 - ask your employer about access to a local occupational health service and a health and safety risk assessment upon returning to work

 - meet with your employer on your return to work, or as soon as reasonably practicable thereafter to agree an individualised plan for return.

 Working when unwell risks your health and wellbeing, and potentially undermines public health policy on preventing COVID-19 transmission.
 If you have any symptoms of COVID-19, you must prioritise self-care and manage your health, including following NHS self-isolation guidance.

-This will support those who are free of COVID-19 to return to work once they are well enough to do so and, if they test positive for COVID-19, ensure they are immediately notified and can begin a period of self-isolation.
+This will allow you, if you are free of COVID-19, to return to work once you are well enough to do so or, if you test positive for COVID-19, ensure you are immediately notified and can begin a period of self-isolation.